looeee/blackthread.io/content/blog/progress-bar.md

 I did some research and came across one amazing but [hugely complex solution](https://www.npmjs.com/package/loadscreen).
 While it looks amazing and I would totally consider using this if I had a team of 20 people working on a fancy game, it's complete overkill for a small project.
 It also suffers from the same problem of requiring you to keep track of the size of all models.

 At this point, since I am a firm believer in keeping everything as simple as possible, I decided to build a fake loading bar.
 It will just keep climbing in a realistic fashion (that is, the speed will go up and down a bit, but it will not be too 'jumpy') until it reaches 100%, then reset and start again.
-When it restarts you could switch to a deeper colour to suggest progress.
+When it restarts you could switch to a deeper color to suggest progress.

 Let's jump straight in and see how we can set this up.